What Is Rust Generic?

 Generic Constraints (Trait Bounds)

-Sometimes, you want to restrict the types that can be used with a generic.
-You can achieve this using trait bounds.
+Generic Constraints (Trait Bounds) allow you to set the limit on the types that can be used with a generic.

 Syntax: